brave/qa-resources/wikitemplate-crypto.md

 - [ ] Verify you can import Brave Crypto Wallet using 24 seed words
 - [ ] Verify you can import MetaMask Wallet using only 12 seed words
+- [ ] Verify you can restore Brave CW/MM account from the login screen

 ## Transactions